-WooCommerce Services uses Automattic’s servers and a connection to our partners to enable useful features for your WooCommerce Store.
-Some of these features (such as those in WooCommerce Shipping) require data from your site to work.
+WooCommerce Services use Automattic’s servers and a connection to our partners to enable useful features for your WooCommerce Store.
+Some of these features (such as those relating to tax calculations and shipping) require data from your site to work.

 Shipping Rates and Labels

-To take advantage of the real-time shipping rates and shipping label features of WooCommerce Services, certain information about shopping carts, orders, and the setup of your site are passed to our partners via Automattic’s servers.
+To take advantage of the real-time shipping rates and shipping label features of WooCommerce Services, certain information about you and your customer (as it relates to shipping), shopping carts, orders, and the setup of your site are passed to our partners, EasyPost and the respective mailing service, such as USPS and Canada Post, via Automattic’s servers.
 In terms of data handling, we validate (but do not store) data you send to us, and then pass that data to our partners.
 On their end, our partners process the data under the terms of their agreements with Automattic and their own privacy policies.
 All data that flows between your site and Automattic, and between Automattic and our partners, is encrypted, end to end, via HTTPS.

 - Shipping zone settings, for validation when you, the merchant, make changes and when fetching the rates for the customer, including origin postcode, list of enabled delivery services, and list of custom packages you, the merchant, add to the packaging manager.